GLOBAL HEALTH’S COMMITMENT TO YOUR PRIVACY

 The personal information Global Health collects from Clients and what we use it for

-We request and/or collect the following types of personal information from you if you are our client in order to conduct our business:
+We may request, collect and/or hold the following types of personal information from you if you are our client (or use the services of our clients) in order to conduct our business:

 - job titles and organisation details;